CSCfi/csc-user-guide/docs/apps/whiteboxtools.md

 ## Available

-WhiteboxTools is available in Puhti-rhel8 with following versions:
+WhiteboxTools is available in Puhti with following versions:

 * 2.1.0.
-Only WhiteboxTools Open Core tools are available on Puhti-rhel8.
+Only WhiteboxTools Open Core tools are available on Puhti.

 ## Usage